FAQ Sikh Wedding Traditions and Rituals

-Is the Sikh priest well versed in the Sikh Vivah Tradition?
+Is the Sikh priest well versed in the Sikh Tradition?

-Dr. Singh was born into the Sikh Faith and tradition and has over 45 years experience singing Kirtan, reading Gurbani and leading the Sangat at various Sikh ceremonies around the globe.
-He was baptised at the age of 16 at Anandpur Sahib, India and has sung Kirtan in all the 5 major Takhats (Sikh Shrines), while his partner Leela has been educated and trained as a professional soprano, and in devotional Indian Music, and has been passionately singing heartfelt Kirtan with him for the past 25 years.
+I, Dr. Singh, was born into the Sikh Faith and tradition and has over 45 years experience singing Kirtan, reading Gurbani and leading the Sangat at various Sikh ceremonies around the globe.
+I was baptised at the age of 16 at Anandpur Sahib, India and has sung Kirtan in all the 5 major Takhats (Sikh Shrines), while my partner Leela has been educated and trained as a professional soprano, and in devotional Indian Music, and has been passionately singing heartfelt Kirtan with me for the past 25 years.

 Is my Sikh Priest reliable to make the whole process professional and easy?

-Your priest travels regularly to locations around the globe.
-This is his (their) sole profession and calling.
+We travel regularly to locations around the globe.
+This is our sole profession and calling.
 Rest assured you will have a non-stressed, respectful and tradition based ceremony.

 Do you provide a written quote for your services?